Top things found in human skin (vs in reconstructed human skin models)

 Skin basic structure

-Standard full-thickness reconstructed human skin models consist of a dermal equivalent overlayed by a stratified epidermal equivalent.
-To form the dermis, primary fibroblasts are seeded in a collagen matrix.
-Then, primary keratinocytes are cultured on the living dermal equivalent.
-Keratinocytes differentiate into 8-12 layers and form a stratum corneum at the tissue/air interface.
+Standard full-thickness reconstructed human skin models consist of a dermal equivalent overlaid by a stratified epidermal equivalent.
+To create the dermis, primary fibroblasts are seeded in a collagen matrix to form a supportive layer that allows for cell-cell interactions.
+Primary human keratinocytes are then cultured on top of this living dermal equivalent, where they differentiate into 8-12 layers and form a stratum corneum at the tissue/air interface.

-The main structural differences between these models and native human skin are the absence in reconstructed models (Figure 2) of a normal dermis with papillary and reticular layers, extracellular matrix made of hyaluronic acid, collagen I and III and elastins, as well as rete ridges at the dermal-epidermal junction (3).
+The main structural difference between these models and native human skin lies in the absence (Figure 2) of a natural dermis with papillary and reticular layers, as well as the absence of rete ridges at the dermal-epidermal junction.

 Presence of subcutaneous tissue

-The hypodermis is the subcutaneous layer of the skin, located below the dermis.
-It is an endocrine organ that’s important for glucose homeostasis and lipid metabolism.
+The hypodermis, or subcutaneous layer, lies below the dermis and functions as an endocrine organ crucial for glucose homeostasis and lipid metabolism.

 Skin appendages

-In human skin, there are three types of sweat glands: eccrine, apocrine, and apoeccrine.
-Eccrine glands are the most numerous and distributed across the whole body.
-It is responsible for the highest volume of sweat excretion.
-Apocrine and apoeccrine glands are only located in specific axillary regions.
-The main role of sweat glands is human thermoregulation.
+Human skin contains three types of sweat glands: eccrine, apocrine, and apoeccrine glands.
+Eccrine glands are the most abundant and distributed across the whole body, responsible for the majority of sweat excretion.
+Apocrine and apoeccrine glands, on the other hand, are localized to specific areas, primarily in the axillary (underarm) regions.
+The primary function of all sweat glands is to aid in thermoregulation, helping to maintain optimal body temperature.

 In the human body, sebaceous glands are associated with hair follicles.
-Sebaceous glands are holocrine glands that secrete sebum.
-Their importance is still uncertain but sebum is thought to have antibacterial and antifungal properties.
+These holocrine glands secrete sebum, an oily substance believed to play a role in the skin’s defense.
+While the full extent of their importance remains unclear, sebum is thought to possess antibacterial and antifungal properties, contributing to the skin’s protective barrier.

-The hair follicle plays a critical role in thermoregulation, dispersion of sweat and sebum, sensory and tactile functions, skin regeneration, and repigmentation.
+The hair follicle is essential for thermoregulation, distributing sweat and sebum, enabling sensory and tactile functions, and supporting skin regeneration and repigmentation.

 Peripheral nerves